souravs17031999/opioner-backend/README.md

 _`Build-scripts` contains the useful scripts to be run on Jenkins CI/CD pipeline_

+_`Hot reloading`: enabled for all services, server is reloaded as soon as code change is detected in development_

 ### SRS -
 #### 1.0 Introduction
 This document aims to describe and document the software requirements specification for our product - Taskly.